Hummelt/Capstone-Project/README.md

 ## Demographic relationship between customers

-The segmentation will classify customers based on thre metrics:
+The segmentation will classify customers based on the metrics:

 - Date since last order was placed (Recency)
 - Total money spent
--

 The Recency segments are defined by dividing the total time period (oldest order to the newest order) in four periods.
 In that way we get the following classes:

 - Inactive
 - Cold
 - Hot
 - Active
--

 In a second step the total purchase amount of a customer was sorted to either, higher than the median total purchase amount or lower.
 Doing so produces two classes:

 - Low